marihachi/enhanced-aid/README.md

 #### timestamp part
 The timestamp part is base36 string made from unixtime in milliseconds.
-It must have 9 charactors.
+It must have 9 charactors in the all specifications.

 #### random part
 The random part is base36 string made from random value.